 Our investigators will also contact state agencies that might have inspected the farm previously or check the number of accidents that happened on the farm in the past.
 We examine the equipment to see if it has been maintained and whether safety precautions have been taken.
 If the accident involved a motor vehicle/farm equipment collision, we look to see who is liable for the accident by using auto accident reconstruction techniques.

 Once the evidence is compiled, it is given to our lawyers to build a strong case for our client.
 We work hard to ensure that the injured individual does not end up paying for the negligence that led to their injury.Yuba City Farm Injury Lawyer

-I’m Ed Smith, a Yuba City farm injury lawyer.
-If you have been injured in a farm accident, make sure you are compensated for the financial damages you incurred.
+If you have been injured in a farm accident, ensure you are compensated for the financial damages you incurred.
 This includes medical bills, loss of income, and pain and suffering.
-Call me at (530) 392-9400 or (800) 404-5400 for free and friendly advice.
+Call our law firm at (530) 392-9400 or (800) 404-5400 for free and friendly advice.
 We’ve been able to help Yuba City residents since 1982 with all types of car accidents and personal injuries, wrongful deaths, and other severe trauma.

 Editor’s Note: updated [cha 10.18.23] Image by David Mark from Pixabay cd llo [cs 2050]